Embury D. Osband

 Embury D. Osband (June 6, 1832 – October 4, 1866) became the commanding officer of the 3rd United States Colored Cavalry Regiment during the American Civil War.
 Born in New York, he became a teacher and then started a company that provided books to schools.
 In 1856, he married and moved to Chicago.
-When war broke out, he raised a company of the 4th Illinois Cavalry Regiment and became its captain.
-In 1863, he was appointed colonel of a new regiment composed of former African-American slaves.
+When the American Civil War broke out, he raised a company of the 4th Illinois Cavalry Regiment and became its captain.
+In 1863, he was appointed colonel of a new regiment composed of African-American former slaves.
 He led the regiment and later a cavalry brigade in Grierson's 1864–65 Raid.
 He received the brevet rank of brigadier general for war service.
-After the war he became a farmer in Mississippi but died in 1866.
+After the war, he became a farmer in Mississippi but died in 1866.